ghing/dailynotes/README.md

 Make sure you've installed the CLI first, per the instructions above.

+Make sure that the dependencies are installed in the version of Python used by vim.

+You can get a sense of vim's Python by running `vim --version`.

+Then run the appropriate version of `pip install dailynotes` for that version of Python.

 I use [Vundle](https://github.com/VundleVim/Vundle.vim) to manage my plugins, so I just had the add the following line to my `.vimrc`:

     Plugin 'ghing/dailynotes', {'rtp': 'dailynotes.vim/'}